 When these pipes reach outside the boundary of your property and connect to pipes serving another property they stop being your responsibility.
 This is illustrated in the diagram above.

 We are responsible for the large sewers that are normally under the road or pavement.
-If you think one of our sewers is blocked, please give us a call on 0345 450 9549.
+If you think one of our sewers is blocked, please contact us immediately.
 We’ll arrange for our technicians to check it out.
 If a public sewer is blocked – that’s one owned by us – we’ll clear the pipe.
 If the problem is in a private drain or private sewer, we offer a fixed fee service whereby we will spend up to four hours investigating and clearing a blockage.
 If the blockage then re-occurs within 14 days we will clear it again for free, unless there is evidence of misuse.
 Alternatively, you can call a plumber or an independent drain clearing company to help you with this.

 What belongs to the council